pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `toString` Converts anything for which there is the `<<` streming operator to a string.
 A use of `std::stringstream`.

+* `overloaded` A facility, called `overloaded` that implements the overloaded design pattern that may be used to visit a std::variant.

 ** Note ** `Factory.hpp` and `Proxy.hpp` are in fact links to the same file in the folder `GenericFactory`.
 If the files are not present for some reason you may safely copy in `Utility/` the files in `GenericFactory/`.